kusinara/st/README.md

 - xresources

 ## Bindings
-- CTRL+SHIFT+C and CTRL+SHIFT+V to copy and paste
+- ctrl + shift + c and ctrl + shift + v to copy and paste
-- ALT+Plus and ALT+Minus to increase/decrease font size
+- alt + plus and alt + minus to increase/decrease font size
-- SHIFT+PgUP and SHIFT+PgDN to scroll up/down
+- shift + pageup and shift + pagedown to scroll up/down

 ## Installation
 ```bash